Riemann surfaces of second kind and effective finiteness theorems: ( )-bundles over Riemann surfaces

 The following theorem holds (see e.g. \cite{FaMa} and \cite{Jo5} ).

-{\bf Theorem G.} {\it Let $X$ be a connected finite smooth oriented surface.
-The set of isotopy classes of smooth oriented $(\sf{g},\sf{m})$ fiber bundles on $X$ is in one-to-one correspondence to the set of conjugacy classes of homomorphisms from the fundamental group $\pi_1 (X,q_0)$ into the modular group ${\rm{Mod}}(\textsf{g},\textsf{m})$ of a Riemann surface of genus $\textsf{g}$ with $\textsf{m}$ distinguished points.}
+{\bf Theorem G.} {\it Let $X$ be a connected finite open smooth oriented surface.
+The set of isotopy classes of smooth oriented $(\sf{g},\sf{m})$ fiber bundles over $X$ is in one-to-one correspondence to the set of conjugacy classes of homomorphisms from the fundamental group $\pi_1 (X,q_0)$ into the modular group ${\rm{Mod}}(\textsf{g},\textsf{m})$.}